 Bank Reconciliation Statement

-The bank reconciliation statement is a document that summarizes adjustments made to both the cash book and the bank statement to reconcile the differences between them.
-It clearly shows the adjusted bank balance and the adjusted book balance.
+The bank reconciliation statement summarizes adjustments made to both the cash book and the bank statement to reconcile the differences between them.

 Adjusted Bank Balance and Adjusted Book Balance

 The adjusted bank balance is calculated by adding deposits in transit and subtracting outstanding checks from the bank statement balance.
-The adjusted book balance is determined by adding interest income and subtracting bank charges, NSF checks, and errors found in the books.
+The adjusted book balance is determined by adding interest income and subtracting bank charges, NSF checks, and book errors.

 Common Reconciling Items